theSafdarAwan/move-in-case.nvim/README.md

-# camelCase.nvim
+# move-in-case.nvim
-Plugin that lets you move in cameCase.
+Plugin that lets you move in different cases.